 Academic Integrity: As members of Franklin's campus community, all students are expected to uphold and abide by its published standards of conduct, embodied within a set of core values that include honesty and integrity, respect for others, and respect for the campus community.
-Academic-based violations committed in the context of submitted course assignments, group projects, or examinations, or violations of course or program policy included in the syllabus and/or provided to the student are subject to a charge of academic misconduct.
-Students are expected to become familiar with and adhere to the Community Standards and Student Code of Conduct policies and expectations outlined in the University Catalog (Bulletin) and Franklin University Website.
+Academic-based violations committed in the context of submitted course assignments, group projects, or examinations, or violations of course or program policy included in the syllabus provided to the student, are subject to a charge of academic misconduct.
+Students are expected to become familiar with and adhere to the Conduct policies and expectations outlined in the University Catalog (Bulletin) and Franklin University Website.